cde-ev/cdedb2/doc/source/Design_Configuration.rst

 Instead, there is a central place, the ``Config``, holding all hardcoded values, which can then be used in the actual code.
-"Hardcoded values" means hereby literally anything, from passwords over the name of the database to the default time zone or the log directory.
+"Hardcoded values" means hereby literally anything, from passwords over the name of the database to the default time zone or the storage directory.

-..
-FIXME:

 The config is build hierarchically:
-First, there are default values for each config variable in the file :mod:`cdedb.config`.
+First, there are default values for each config variable in the file :mod:`cdedb.config.defaults`.
-They can be overwritten by specifying the path to a custom config file via the environment variable ``CDEDB_CONFIGPATH``. [#apacheconfig]_
+They can be overridden via custom config files.
+Any number of such config files can be given via the environment variable ``CDEDB_CONFIGPATHS``, separated by ``:``.
+Earlier files take precedence.
+Empty or non-existant files are ignored.
+If the environment variable is not set, overrides are loaded from ``/etc/cdedb/config.py``.

 To provide a second layer of protection, there is a separate Config class holding all critical (mostly password) config options: the ``SecretsConfig``.
-To overwrite this subset of config values (which is highly recommended!), let the ``SECRETS_CONFIGPATH`` config option point to your custom secrets config file.
+To overwrite this subset of config values (which is highly recommended!), let the ``SECRETS_CONFIGPATH`` config option to point to your custom secrets config file.
 This file can then be further protected, for example by shrinking its access permissions on the file system to a specific user which is running the application (conventionally named ``www-cde``).

-Note that both ``Config`` and ``SecretsConfig`` are recompiled with the new config values if the ``CDEDB_CONFIGPATH`` environment variable changed.
-This happens before the next access to the respective config object is performed.

-Both ``Config`` and ``SecretsConfig`` take config options from a custom file without a default value in :mod:`cdedb.config` not into account.
-However, there are cases where it would be desirable to add values to the config objects which are not used in the actual codebase, f.e. if they are needed inside the test-suite.
-To honor such usecases, there is the class ``TestConfig`` inheriting from ``Config``, allowing to set arbitrary values inside the overwrite files.

-All config objects can in principle be instantiated anywhere in the codebase.
-If they are available otherwise (f.e. as instance attribute), using them is preferred over instantiation.
-As a direct consequence of this design principle, the config is read-only and can not be changed at runtime.
+Note that the specified files are only read once, at application start, any changes to these files will only take effect after a restart or by explicitly clearing the config cache.

+If you need to temporarily adjust config values, ``Config`` provides a ``with_override`` context manager method, that can be used both to set different config paths or to explicitly override keys from either ``Config`` or ``SecretsConfig``.

+Both ``Config`` and ``SecretsConfig`` are singletons, so instantiating them will always return the exact same singular instance respectively.
+Thus any change made to the config via ``with_override`` immediately takes effect for every single config object anywhere, regardless of if it was instantiated before or after the override.

+Note that it is not possible to directly write to the config.

 .. [#apacheconfig] For the subtleties of the Apache Configuration, see :doc:`Design_WSGI`.